 - Source Host.
 For Remote and Syslog Sources, this is a fixed value determined by the hostname you enter in the Hostname field (your actual system values for hosts).
 For a Local File Source, you can overwrite the host system value with a new value of your choice.
 This can be a maximum of 128 characters.

 - Source Name.
 A fixed value determined by the path you enter in the "File" field when configuring a Source.
 This metadata tag cannot be changed.

 Built-in metadata field names must use alphanumeric characters and may use delimiters such as underscores, hyphens, and periods.
 Spaces are allowed, but not recommended.
 If you use spaces, you will be required to use quotation marks in your searches.
 For details, see Best Practices.

-Source Category s a completely open metadata tag.
+Source Category is a completely open metadata tag.
 The Source Category metadata is stored in a Sumo Logic field called _sourceCategory.
 This field is created when you enter text into the Source Category field at Source configuration time.
 If you prefer to set the tags higher up in the logical hierarchy, you can alternatively enter text in the Collector configuration for all Sources belonging to a Collector.
 For example, if you have three Syslog Sources feeding into one Collector, you might want to set a list of tags at the Collector level rather than tagging each Source separately.
 Note that the more specific Source-level tags override the more general Collector level tags.

 Log categories can be somewhat complex, as many log files may belong to more than one logical category.
-For example, you may collect Apache logs for several reasons, including performance monitoring, security, and for audit compliance.
+For example, you may collect Apache logs for several reasons, including performance monitoring, security, and audit compliance.
 Some of the major categories include: